-Mr. Mendelson's 33 years of solid and successful leadership of the Company, his demonstrated expertise and vast experience in the aerospace and electronic technologies industries and his background in finance, accounting and audit make him ideally suited to serve on the Board.
+Mr. Mendelson's 34 years of solid and successful leadership of the Company, his demonstrated expertise and vast experience in the aerospace and electronic technologies industries and his background in finance, accounting and audit make him ideally suited to serve on the Board.
+Mr. Mendelson is recognized as a leader in the aerospace industry and has received multiple awards for his accomplishments, including the Kenn Ricci Lifetime Aviation Entrepreneur Award from the Living Legends of Aviation, the Howard Hughes Memorial from the Aero Club of Southern California and The Wright Brothers Award from the Greater Miami Aviation Association.
 The impact of Mr. Mendelson's investment and acquisition acumen has led directly to the significant value creation for shareholders through the Company's substantial growth since 1990; he has a unique ability to recognize and capitalize on growth opportunities at the opportune time.
 Laurans Mendelson and his family are significant Company shareholders, which aligns their interests with other shareholders and reflects their commitment to the Company.